Posted On: November 13, 2025

 Once you've secured a mentor, completed the required courses, and passed any state-specific tests, you can start doing appraisals under your mentor's supervision.
 Before you can be licensed, you must log at least 1,000 hours of supervised experience in no less than 6 months.

-• You may not be able to pay your bills on trainee income alone.
-That means making the time for a second job.
+• You may not be able to pay your bills on trainee income alone, pushing you to make time for a second job.

 • You may want to work through the additional pre-licensing coursework at the same time.